Free Printable Christmas Tree Alphabet Sorting Activity

 You can also pull out specific letters to work on, such as reversals like b and d or p and q.

-Sort uppercase and lowercase presents onto the matching Alphabet Christmas trees in this free printable Christmas Tree Alphabet Sorting Activity for Preschoolers
+sort uppercase and lowercase presents onto the matching alphabet christmas trees in this free printable christmas tree alphabet sorting activity for preschoolers

-Use the Christmas tree letters as play dough mats to practice forming each letter.
+Play Dough: Use the Christmas tree letters as play dough mats to practice forming each letter.
 You could also trace each letter with a finger or dry erase marker.

-Hide the gift letters in a sensory bin/around the room.
+Scavenger Hunt: Hide the gift letters in a sensory bin/around the room.
 As children find a letter they can name it and place it on the correct mat.

-Use one uppercase/lowercase present set of each letter.
+Memory Game: Use one uppercase/lowercase present set of each letter.
 Lay them in a grid upside down and play memory match.

 join the newsletter & Get your free activity